 - Businesses that do not qualify for the CEWS may qualify for an alternative 10% wage subsidy payable from March 18, 2020 to before June 20, 2020.

-- For additional information on the CEWS legislation, including eligibility, how to apply, government assistance etc., visit the Government of Canada website.
+- Visit the Government of Canada website for additional information on the CEWS legislation, including eligibility, how to apply, government assistance etc.

 Note: As of May 19: The CEWS will be in place until August 29, 2020.